atheershannan/RAG_microservice/BACKEND/README.md

   - Context-only OpenAI answers for EDUCORE queries
   - gRPC fallback to EDUCORE microservices when RAG has no hits
   - Dynamic, contextual “no EDUCORE data” messages if both RAG and gRPC have no data
+- Support-mode routing:
+  - Activates ONLY when explicitly requested by microservice (headers/metadata/flag)
+  - `X-Source: assessment|devlab` or `metadata.source` or `support_mode`
+  - Normal chat flow never switches to support mode based on keywords
 - Caching (optional Redis) for query responses
 - Audit logs and persisted query history with sources and recommendations
 - Configurable CORS and environment-based configuration